roy-radhakanta/VsCode-color-preview/README.md

 # Color Preview (color-preview)

 Enhance your development workflow with a feature that previews colors alongside their codes, whether they are in HEX, HSL, RGB, or RGBA formats.
-This functionality supports a range of file types.
+This functionality supports a range of file types and frameworks.
 It allows you to view color previews directly within your files, improving accuracy and efficiency in your design and development processes.

 ### Supported Languages
 ```